PeteG-cmd/project-1/README.md

 ## Overview

-PAC-DUDE is my first ever front-end development project, produced as part of General Assembly's Immersive Software Engineering Bootcamp.
+PAC-DUDE is my first front-end development project, produced as part of General Assembly's Immersive Software Engineering Bootcamp.

 My task was to create a grid-based game rendered in the browser that utilised 'vanilla' JavaScript, HTML and CSS.

-Given a selection of classic arcade games to choose from, I opted to build my take on PAC-MAN.
+Given a selection of classic arcade games to choose from, I chose to build my take on PAC-MAN.
 The theme was inspired by last project for my current employer, which was to produce the new 'innocent +' range of drinks.

-The project was mainly to consolidate my beginners' knowledge of JavaScript and interacting with the DOM, but I worked hard to make the game workable and to achieve the correct level of difficulty to make it challenging, but not impossible for the player to complete all 5 levels.
+The project was mainly to consolidate my beginners' knowledge of JavaScript and interacting with the DOM, but it was very important to make the game workable and to achieve the correct level of difficulty to make it challenging, but not impossible for the player to complete all 5 levels.

 You can play the game [here](https://peteg-cmd.github.io/project-1/)

 ## The Brief

-Render a game in the browser
+* Render a game in the browser
-Design logic for winning & visually display which player won Include separate HTML / CSS / JavaScript files
+* Design logic for winning & visually display which player won
+* Include separate HTML / CSS / JavaScript files
-Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles Use Javascript for DOM manipulation
+* Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles
+* Use Javascript for DOM manipulation
-Deploy your game online, where the rest of the world can access it Use semantic markup for HTML and CSS (adhere to best practices)
+* Deploy your game online, where the rest of the world can access it
+* Use semantic markup for HTML and CSS (adhere to best practices)

-##The Technologies used
+## The Technologies used

-HTML5
+* HTML5
-CSS3
+* CSS3
-JavaScript (ES6)
+* JavaScript (ES6)
-Git and GitHub
+* Git and GitHub
-Google Fonts
+* Google Fonts
-Adobe Illustrator
+* Adobe Illustrator

-##The Approach

-The Grid
+## The Approach

 The game is built using a grid.
 A 20 x 20 square is created using JavaScript.
 HTML divs are created using a for loop and appended as children of the grid.
-The differant classes of cells are added and all cells pushed to an array.
+The different classes of cells are added and all cells pushed to an array.

     for (let i = 0; i < gridCellCount; i++) {
       const cell = document.createElement('div')
       cell.classList.add('cell')
-      // cell.innerHTML = i // REMOVE ONCE FINISHED WITH NUMBERS

       if (i === dude) {
         cell.classList.add('dude-right')
       }

       if (!(noFoodCells.includes(i)) && (!(wallCells.includes(i)))) {
         cell.classList.add('food')
       }